hisilicon/kernel-dev/Documentation/x86/resctrl_ui.rst

 Intel refers to this feature as Intel Resource Director Technology(Intel(R) RDT).
 AMD refers to this feature as AMD Platform Quality of Service(AMD QoS).
+ARM refers to thsi feature as Memory Partitioning and Monitoring (MPAM).

-This feature is enabled by the CONFIG_X86_CPU_RESCTRL and the x86 /proc/cpuinfo flag bits:
+This feature is enabled by the CONFIG_RESCTRL_FS, and its arch-specific dependencies.
+On x86 there are also /proc/cpuinfo flag bits:

 =============================================	================================
 RDT (Resource Director Technology) Allocation	"rdt_a"